JGoutin/compilertools/readme.md

 * Support extra compiling options like fast math.
 * Provides build time settings for package maintainer to tweak compilation.
 * Provides API for getting information on current machine CPU.
-* Lightweight pure Python module with no dependency that use lazy import and evaluation as possible.
+* Lightweight pure Python module with no dependency that uses lazy import and evaluation as possible.

 How that works ?
 ================

-Compilertools dynamically sets link options and compile options depending on the currently used compiler and targeted architecture.
+Compilertools dynamically sets link options and compiles options depending on the currently used compiler and targeted architecture.

-This avoid to have to specify compiler specific options in sources or setup files.
+This avoids having to specify compiler-specific options in sources or setup files.

 Multi-architecture optimized compilation for distribution
 ---------------------------------------------------------